jmarceli/influx-api/README.md

 - Uses Basic Authentication headers - never sends authentication credentials as query parameters
 - Allows to select prefered responseType - default is JSON but you may also select CSV or [MSGPACK](https://msgpack.org/index.html) if you want
-- Supports all Influx Data Types - use [Influx Line Protocol format](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_reference/) to specify type of written data e.g. (`123i` for Integer)
+- Supports all Influx Data Types - use [Influx Line Protocol format](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_reference/) types for writing data e.g. (`123i` for Integer)
 - Follows Influx HTTP API conventions - it uses same parameters notation as official Influx HTTP API and allows you to write points directly in Line Protocol format
 - Stateless - like Influx HTTP API itself, there is no need to create any kind of client object
 - Ease of use - correct me if I'm wrong :)